The Reasons Behind VARs Decision Not to Review Corners Following Sean Dyches Concerns

 VAR Delays Benefiting West Ham United

 West Ham United, in a match against Newcastle United, found themselves beneficiaries of a lengthy VAR review process that resulted in the overturning of a penalty decision.
-Following a clear touch on the ball by Newcastle’s Malik Thiaw before contact with West Ham’s Jarrod Bowen, the penalty awarded was reviewed and retracted after an agonizing wait of over three minutes.
+After a clear touch on the ball by Newcastle’s Fabian Schär before contact with West Ham’s Jarrod Bowen, the penalty was reviewed and retracted following an extended delay of more than three minutes.

-In conclusion, while discussions surrounding VAR continue to evolve, the consensus appears to favor maintaining a clear boundary on what decisions can be reviewed, particularly concerning corners, to limit interruptions and maintain the game’s flow effectively.
+While discussions surrounding VAR continue to evolve, the consensus appears to favor maintaining a clear boundary on what decisions can be reviewed, particularly concerning corners.
+This approach limits interruptions and helps maintain the flow of the game effectively.